ChristianPari/User-System-REST-API-MEN-Stack/README.md

 mkdir routes //making a folder that will contain all files that each handle a specific route

-code post.js //this will have all the code to handle when a user is on the post route and upload a post to the data base
+code user.js //this will have all the code to handle all user related route requests

 code home.js //this will give intructions to the server on how to display and setup the homepage

 //for both /route files you will need to create an instance of express and an instance of express.Router() saved as the variable router
 //this router variable must be exported and then the require method must be used in app.js

-//to make it possible for users to create post you must use mongoose 'schemas'.
+//to make it possible for users to create an account, a schema must be set up to determine how a users data will be stored in the database

-mkdir models //then inside this directory code Post.js //this file will contain how a regular post will look and what parts it will have 'title, description, ect.'
+mkdir models //then inside this directory

+code User.js //this file will contain how a users data will be structured in MongoDB, schema just means the structure of data in a particular context

-//once the schema is created you can add a POST method inside of /routes/post.js
+Once the schema is created you can add a POST method route handler inside of /routes/user.js this will handle user registration
+For user registration you will need to have backend validation and password encryption for safe DB storage.
+I will be creating my own backend validation and using bcrypt for password hashing/encryption